 4. Medical Payments Coverage and Personal Injury Protection (PIP)

 Medical payments coverage generally pays for an accident, regardless of who is at fault.
 You can also rely on this coverage after a hit-and-run incident.
 It can pay for your passengers' medical bills after an accident takes place.
 This coverage generally doesn't have a deductible and isn't available in all states.

-Personal injury protection (PIP) helps plan for your medical bills for you, or your passengers, regardless of fault.
-It covers your medical bills if you’re involved in a hit-and-run accident.
+Personal injury protection (PIP) helps plan for your medical costs for you, or your passengers, regardless of fault.
+It covers your medical bills if you're involved in a hit-and-run accident.
 PIP works similar to health insurance after a car accident takes place.
 Additionally, this coverage may pay for rehabilitation treatments.

 This coverage may pay for lost wages if you can't work.
 It can also pay for child care and other necessities you'll need when you can't take care of your kids.
 PIP coverage varies depending on your state.
 It's not available in all areas, but mandatory in some.
 You may have a deductible depending on your state's laws.
 PIP is required in some states.

 Will I Have to Pay a Deductible for a Hit-and-Run Insurance Claim?